The New England Journal of Medicine September 30, 1993

 Setting

-Outcome Development or progression of diabetic retinopathy as measured by seven-field fundus photography.
+Outcome Development and progression of diabetic retinopathy

 Study Limitations